uwu/with/README.md

 # with with

-A simple way to (almost) use the JavaScript `with` statement in strict mode!
+A simple way to use the JavaScript `with` statement in strict mode!

 This is not a sandbox do not use it as a sandbox do not try to make it a sandbox.
 We will try this and fail so you don't have to.